 the inspector checks for any leaks in the

 fittings and glue joints.

-This is a great idea because if
+This is a great idea because if there

-would make the house smell and there
+make the house smell and there would

-and very difficult to repair!
+difficult to repair!

 Here are two photos showing the "D" box.
 It is an

 80lbs concrete box (and concrete lid not shown) about

 5 feet from the tank (in this setup) with 4 holes that the

 4" waste line from the septic tank outlet go into, and 3 -